RockLib/RockLib.Encryption/README.md

 ### `SymmetricCrypto` class

-Rock.Encryption provides an implementation of `ICrypto` that uses the various symmetric encryption implementations that are provided by .NET.
+RockLib.Encryption provides an implementation of `ICrypto` that uses the various symmetric encryption implementations that are provided by .NET.
 The supported algorithms are: `AES`, `DES`, `RC2`, `Rijndael`, and `Triple DES`.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>